Who is Responsible for Pest Control Services When Renting?

 If a pest problem is caused by a tenant’s lifestyle, for example unemptied bins attracting rats, in the first instance it is the responsibility of the landlord to speak to the tenant to deal with the problem.

-When is a Tenant Responsible for Pest Control?
+When is a Tenant Responsible for the Pest Control Service?

 If a pest infestation occurs as a result of tenant negligence or poor lifestyle, the tenant is solely responsible for getting a pest problem sorted.
 A tenant is generally responsible for dealing with a pest problem if: